onosproject/onos-config/docs/gnmi_extensions.md

 ...
 ```

-The following rules apply when a **prefix** is present in the request:
+The following rules apply when a _prefix_ is present in the request:

 * The target in the prefix always takes precedence over any others
 * If no target is given in the prefix it is an error

 ### Special case to get all device names
-When doing a GetRequest if '*' is given as a **target** then the request returns a simple listing of all device names present in the system (with their version).
+When doing a GetRequest if `*` is given as a `target` then the request returns a simple listing of all device names present in the system (with their version).
 Any path elements are ignored in this special case.

 # Managing configuration objects